dwaxweiler/air-quality-measurement-system/README.md

 # Air quality measurement system

+System based on Raspberry Pi and GrovePi to display temperature, humidity and other air quality parameters

+Released under The MIT License, see LICENSE.txt file for more details

 Built with:
 * [Raspberry Pi 1 Model B](https://www.raspberrypi.org/products/model-b/)
 * USB power adapter for the Pi